Clock icon

 Environmental allergens

-Environmental allergens like pollen, mold, and dust mites can also be the reason for dermatitis in cats.
-These allergic dermatitis triggers in cats are usually more prevalent during seasonal changes.
+Environmental allergens like pollen, mould, and dust mites can also be the reason for dermatitis in cats.
+These allergic dermatitis triggers in cats are usually more common during seasonal changes.

-In some cases, a cat may have both flea allergies and environmental allergies causing their symptoms.
+In some cases, a cat may have both flea allergies and environmental allergies.
+If they're allergic to one thing, they're often allergic to others.

-Indoor cats are not exempt from exposure to outdoor allergens.
-Despite living indoors, they can still come into contact with allergens, making them susceptible to miliary dermatitis.
-Commonly, these allergens are brought into the home on our clothing or through open windows for example.
+Please bear in mind that indoor cats are not immune to outdoor, seasonal allergies.
+I routinely see indoor cats with seasonal allergies, which then makes them susceptible to miliary dermatitis.
+Commonly, these outdoor allergens are brought into the home on our clothing or through open windows, for example.

 Food allergies

-Cat food allergies can also cause miliary dermatitis, often presenting with cat sores on the neck and frequent hairballs or vomiting.
+Food allergies in cats can also cause miliary dermatitis, often presenting with sores on the neck and frequent hairballs or vomiting.

-Food allergies are usually triggered by proteins that are found in certain foods, such as chicken, beef, or fish.
+Food allergies are typically triggered by proteins found in specific foods, such as chicken, beef, or fish.
 If your cat has food allergies, the lesions may appear anywhere on their body and may even spread to other areas.
+Typically, a cat with food allergies will be very itchy around the head and neck areas.

 Folliculitis

 Although less frequent, folliculitis can manifest as miliary dermatitis in cats.
-This bacterial overgrowth on the skin appears as red or yellow scabs around the cat's neck and head.
+Folliculitis is an infection in the hair follicles of the skin.

 If your veterinarian suspects folliculitis as the cause of miliary dermatitis in your cat, they should rule out the most common causes: Bacterial infection, demodex mites, and ringworm (dermatophytosis).